mimblewimble/grin/doc/coinbase_maturity.md

 The complication here is that input I<sub>1</sub> will spend either O<sub>1</sub> or O<sub>1</sub>' depending on which fork the block containing I<sub>1</sub> exists on.
 And crucially I<sub>1</sub> may be valid at a particular block height on one fork but not the other.

 Said another way - a commitment may refer to multiple outputs, all of which may have different lock heights.
 And we _must_ ensure we correctly identify which output is actually being spent and that the coinbase maturity rules are correctly enforced based on the current chain state.

+A coinbase output, locked with the coinbase maturity rule at a specific lock height, _cannot_ be uniquely identified, and _cannot_ be safely spent by their commitment alone.
+To spend a coinbase output we need to know one additional piece of information -

+*  The block the coinbase output originated from

+Given this, we can verify the height of the block and derive the "lock height" of the output (+ 1,000 blocks).

+[tbd - explain how we can do this on a full archival node (easy)]

+[tbd - explain how we propose doing this for a non-archival node, without full block data]